saad-838/CodeAlpha_Phishing_Awareness_Attacks/README.md

-# CodeAlpha_Phishing_Awareness_Attacks
-This Phishing Awareness Presentation was created as part of the Code Alpha Cybersecurity Program.
-It highlights the dangers of phishing attacks, common tactics used by attackers, and how to stay safe online.
-Designed to educate and protect users by promoting smart cybersecurity practices.
+# Phishing Awareness Presentation 🎯

+This is a cybersecurity awareness presentation focused on identifying and preventing phishing attacks.
+The goal is to educate users about common phishing techniques and how to stay safe online.

+## 🚀 Presented For:
+Code Alpha – Cybersecurity Internship Program

+## 📂 Includes:
+- Slide Deck (PDF/PowerPoint)
+- Sample Phishing Scenarios
+- Awareness Tips

+## 💡 Key Topics:
+- What is Phishing?
+- How Phishing Attacks Work
+- Social Engineering Tactics
+- Prevention Techniques

+---

+Stay alert.
+Stay secure. 🔐